fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-union-types.md

 View.Font(FontFamily.SansSerif, FontSize.String "10px")
 ```

-If written in C# the API may have used `op_Implicit` conversions, which are not well supported in F# and tend to lead to
+> NOTE: If written in C# the API may have used `op_Implicit` conversions, which are not well supported in F# and tend to lead to
-significant type inference problems (though note this may be improved by other future design additions).
+> significant type inference problems (though note this may be improved by other future design additions).

 # Guidance

 In general, discriminated unions using labels should be preferred for the majority of F# code, especially implementation code.

-An erased anonymous union type should only be considered for whan a union is made up of disjoint cases where:
+A anonymous type-tagged union type should only be considered for whan a union is made up of disjoint cases where:

 1. Each case carries one item of significant data